-This is our first Guest Post related to the impact of school and university closings that are catapulting schools into distance teaching on the fly!
+This is our third Guest Post related to the impact of school and university closings that are catapulting schools into distance teaching on the fly!

 Here’s Part 1 from Martin – Online Teaching in the Trenches (Thanks, Martin!)

 Online Teaching In The Trenches

 So, my credentials here are different.
 I do have some teaching experience but my main experience is with curriculum development and implmentation with a heavy dose of technical expertise and focus on assessment.
 I’ve chaired statewide initiatives and worked as an advisor for a number of K-12 districts.
 My main experience is with STEM instruction, including writing instruction at the university level.
 I’ve developed and led online learning initiative with varying degrees of success.
 There are valid individual objections to online instruction, but now we have no choice, so let’s make the best of this.

 There’s a right way to do this which can produce better outcomes than traditional in-class instruction, but they take a lot of time to set up.
 We don’t have that, so we’re going to have to MacGuyver this shit and accept a lesser outcome.
 I’m assuming an environment where you have access to your campus, but where work-from-home policies or quarantine may be in place leaving you with minimal technical support.
 Assuming here you’re pretty much on your own.